 If you’re a first-time troop leader, your first instinct might be to err on the side of caution and cap your troop at a more manageable number, like five or six girls.
 I get this!
 Last year was my first year as a Daisy troop leader, and our troop only had three girls.
 That seems more doable, I thought.
 But between illnesses and scheduling conflicts, we only had one meeting with all three girls in attendance.
 With more girls, you have a buffer—even if some girls can’t attend, you still have enough to hold a robust troop meeting.
 This year, our troop merged with another troop at our elementary school, and we now have nine Daisies.
 I can already see that the girls are benefitting more from this true group experience.
 Everyone still receives individual attention, but the girls have also become more self-sufficient and more likely to practice leadership skills when the volunteer-to-girl ratio isn’t so unbalanced, i.e. two adults to three girls.

-That being said, of course you can have a troop with more than eight to twelve girls!
-Larger troops will require more support from additional volunteers—this isn’t just for your own sanity, it’s also to keep in line with Safety-Wise volunteer-to-girl ratios.
+That being said, of course you can have a troop with more than ten to twelve girls!
+Larger troops will require more support from additional volunteers—this isn’t just for your own sanity, it’s also to keep in line with Safety Activity Checkpoints.
 If a larger troop sounds like something up your alley, we have a few tips and tricks for leading one.

 Open Up Your Troop